reactjs/react.dev/content/docs/add-react-to-an-existing-app.md

 >  Note:
 >
 >  To prevent potential incompatibilities, all react packages should use the same version.
-(This includes react, react-dom, react-test-renderer, etc.)
+(This includes `react`, `react-dom`, `react-test-renderer`, etc.)

 ### Enabling ES6 and JSX